-An emergency form on each student is required each year.
+Emergency information is required to be completed on TADS for each student.
 The information is essential so parents can be contacted if your child becomes ill, needs to be sent home, or in case of an emergency.
-It is important that other emergency contacts are provided such as relatives, friends, or neighbors can be called if year as the family's physician administers them to the student.
-Conscientious exemption: No student is required to have an immunization, which is contrary to the conscientiously held beliefs of his/her parent or guardian.
+It is important that other emergency contacts are provided such as relatives, exemption: No student is required to have an immunization, which is contrary to the conscientiously held beliefs of his/her parent or guardian.
 A child's parent or guardian or an adult may submit a signed and notarized statement to the administrator of the school or child care facility stating that the person has not been immunized because of conscientiously held beliefs.